tonyhaunschmidt/GA-PROJECT-2-GETMEMES/README.md

 Tom and I pair-coded together initially to set up the react app and code the basic HTML of the homepage, however to achieve everything that we wanted to in the short timeframe we agreed that once I had coded the initial HTML of each section, Tom would then move on to the styling while I worked on the functionality.

 ## REACT
-This being the first project we have done using a framework, it was exciting to see the basic capabilities of what React allows us to do and what is made much easier by implementing a framework.
+This being the first project we have done using a framework, it was exciting to see the basic capabilities of what React allows us to do and what is made much easier by working with a framework.

 To set up our React app we used the CRA package.
 This was daunting to use at first because this was also our introduction to installing packages into our projects as well as seeing for the first time files like package.json and the general set up of a framework which felt like a big step up from your Vanilla .js, .css & .html files.
 The duration of this project was a great opportunity to become more familiar with these files and understand the purpose of them and what they are used for.